AyariAhmed/video-converter/README.md

 We built the app using Docker and then Kubernetes for deployment

 ## Deployment Strategy
+We used Rolling release deployment strategy to have the monitoring and rollback advantages

 # API Definiton
 - Login endpoint